KOVERcjm/nodejs-openapi-server-template/README.md

 # 3 Project Directories

-- `/public` - Swagger pages for illustration for APIs
+- `/public` - Swagger pages for illustration for APIs, `api.yml` for describe the API server following OpenAPI specification
 - `/server` - API server
   - `/api` - server endpoints source code
     - `/handlers` - handlers for all endpoints, refer to path of x-eov-operation-handler and x-eov-operation-id in `/server/common/api.yml`
     - `/services` - internal services for controllers to use, like DB service and internal API call service
   - `/cert` - place the server's HTTPS crt and key file here (remind to use the HTTPS codes in `server/app.js`)
-  - `/common` - `api.yml` for describe the API server following OpenAPI specification, `db.connection.js` for establishing DB connection in basic level, and `logger.js` using `log4js` library to prettier the log output
+  - `/common` - `db.connection.js` for establishing DB connection in basic level, and `logger.js` using `log4js` library to prettier the log output
-  - `/middlewares` - store express middlewares like error handler
   - `app.js` - create a server application
 - `/test` - testing programs using `Mocha` framework to test the endpoints or code unit tests